Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Experimental Setup

 \subsubsection{Intrinsic Metrics}

 We measure a variety of intrinsic tokenizer metrics on the devtest portion of FLORES+.
 These metrics encompass basic tokenization properties, information-theoretic measures, cross-linguistic fairness, and morphological alignment.
-All metrics are computed both globally and per-language to capture language-specific tokenization behavior.
-Normalization units differ across metrics, both in the effort to control for confounding factors and to tailor the metric to the tokenizer quality it is trying to measure.
-For example, morphologically motivated units can better reflect linguistic structure, and using character or document–level units can partially normalize the large differences in average bytes-per-character observed across writing systems (\eg, Latin vs. UTF‑8–encoded CJK\footnote{Chinese, Japanese and Korean scripts.} scripts).
-For the sake of space, we provide brief metric descriptions here; more detailed definitions for all metrics, including formulae and implementation details, can be found in \cref{app:intrinsic}. \begin{itemize}[leftmargin=*,noitemsep, topsep=2pt] \item \defn{Fertility} measures the average number of tokens produced per normalization unit by a tokenizer; whitespace-delimited words are often the unit of interest (and are the units used in our computations).
-In this case, fertility quantifies how many tokens (on average) a word is broken up into. \item \defn{Compression Rate (CR)} (as defined in \cref{sec:tokenization_background}) is a measure of the degree to which a unit of text has been shrunk after applying the given tokenizer (higher is better).
-Because we evaluate on parallel corpora, we can use documents as the normalization unit to control for differences in scripts' average bytes-per-character. \looseness=-1
+Because of the parallel nature of FLORES+, we can use ``lines'' as our normalization unit for most metrics, which we motivate as a good default normalization unit in \Cref{sec:algorithm}.
+For some intrinsic metrics, though, other normalization units are more appropriate, \eg, words or characters may be more appropriate when morphologically motivated units can better reflect linguistic structure.
+We make this deviation from the default normalization unit explicit when applicable.
+For the sake of space, we provide brief metric descriptions here; more detailed metric definitions can be found in \cref{app:intrinsic}. \begin{itemize}[leftmargin=*,noitemsep, topsep=2pt] \item \defn{Fertility} measures the average number of tokens produced per normalization unit by a tokenizer; whitespace-delimited words are often the unit of interest (and are the units used in our computations).
+In this case, fertility quantifies how many tokens (on average) a word is broken up into~\citep{DBLP:conf/acl/RustPVRG20}. \item \defn{Compression Rate (CR)} (as defined in \cref{sec:tokenization_background}) is a measure of the degree to which a unit of text has been shrunk after applying the given tokenizer (higher is better). \looseness=-1

 \item \defn{Vocabulary Utilization} is the fraction of the tokenizer’s vocabulary that actually appears in the evaluation corpus.
-Low utilization for a language signals wasted capacity or---when there are large differences across languages---biased vocabulary allocation.
+Low utilization for a language signals wasted capacity or, when there are large differences across languages, a vocabulary allocation that is biased towards certain languages.